Pinguipes chilensis: Description

 P. chilensis can grow to a maximum length of 51 cm.
 The dorsal fin has six spines and twenty-eight soft rays, and the anal fin has a single spine and twenty-five soft rays.
 A specimen caught by Charles Darwin during the Beagle voyage was described as being more elongated than Pinguipes brasilianus, being about six and a half times as long as the body is deep and as having two longitudinal rows of ill-defined spots on the flanks and a larger, dark-coloured, round spot at the base of the caudal fin.

 Distribution and habitat

 P. chilensis is found in the southeastern Pacific Ocean.
 Its range extends from Tumbes in northern Peru, southwards to the Magallanes Region of southern Chile.
 It is found on muddy bottoms as well as on rocks and sand, to depths of 100 m.
-It is also present in the kelp forest alongside other carnivorous fish such as the Peruvian morwong (Cheilodactylus variegatus), the sea chub (Graus nigra) and the Cape redfish (Sebastes capensis).
+It is also present in the kelp forest alongside other carnivorous fish such as the Peruvian morwong (Cheilodactylus variegatus), vieja negra (Graus nigra) and the chancharro (Sebastes oculatus).